 Here are the milestones for our web design project.

-Step #8: Create a project timeline
+Step #8: Make a project timeline

 To create a timeline, you can use something as simple as paper and pen, or use a timeline software tool to create interactive timelines.